Eastern Turkic Khaganate

-The Eastern Turkic Khaganate (東突厥 (Dōng Tūjué or Dōng Tújué)) was a Turkic khaganate formed as a result of the internecine wars in the beginning of the 7th century (AD 581–603) after the First Turkic Khaganate (founded in the 6th century in the Mongolian Plateau by the Ashina clan) had splintered into two polities – one in the east and the other in the west.
-Finally, the Eastern Turkic Khaganate was defeated and absorbed by the Tang dynasty, and Xueyantuo occupied the territory of the former Turkic Khaganate.
+The Eastern Turkic Khaganate (東突厥 (Dōng Tūjué or Dōng Tújué)) was formed as a result of the destructive wars in the beginning of the 7th century (AD 581–603) after the First Turkic Khaganate (founded in the 6th century in the Mongolian Plateau by the Ashina clan) had splintered into two polities – one in the east, one in the west.
+The Eastern Turkic Khaganate was defeated and absorbed by the Tang dynasty, and Xueyantuo occupied the territory of the former Turkic Khaganate.

 History

 Outline

-In 552-555 the Göktürks replaced the Rouran Khaganate as the dominant power on the Mongolian Plateau, forming the First Turkic Khaganate (552-630).
+In 552–555 the Göktürks replaced the Rouran Khaganate as the dominant power on the Mongolian Plateau, forming the First Turkic Khaganate (552–630).
 They quickly spread west to the Caspian Sea.
 Between 581 and 603 the Western Turkic Khaganate in Central Asia separated from the Eastern Khaganate in the Mongolian Plateau.
-In the early period the Central Plain regimes were weak and paid tribute to the Turks at times.
-The Tang dynasty eventually overthrew the Eastern Turks in 630.
+In the early period the Central Plain regimes were weak and paid tribute to the Göktürks at times.
+The Tang dynasty overthrew the Eastern Turkic Khaganate in 630.